cloudfoundry/docs-dotnet-core-tutorial/docs/deploy-app.md

 ## Overview

-To deploy the .NET sample app to {{ product_short }}, you use the Cloud Foundry Command Line Interface (cf CLI).
-You log in to the cf CLI, target the Cloud Controller for your {{ product_short }} deployment, and push the .NET sample app.
+To deploy the .NET sample app to {{ product_short }}, you log in to the Cloud Foundry Command Line Interface (cf CLI), target the Cloud Controller for your {{ product_short }}

-## Prerequisites

-Before you can push the .NET sample app to {{ product_short }}, you must do the following:

-- Identify your Cloud Foundry API endpoint.
-See [Set up environment](../setup/#identify-your-cloud-foundry-api-endpoint).
-- Download the .NET sample app.
-See [Prepare the app](../prepare-app).
-- Create a public domain for the .NET sample app.
-See ?
+deployment, and push the .NET sample app.
-- Create an app manifest.
-See [Create a manifest](../create-manifest).

 ## Push the .NET sample app